lumail/lumail/README.md

     * You may scroll/search/limit the display of folders.
 * Code the display/manipulation of the message-indexes.
     * This is functional.
-    * You may scroll/search/limit the display of folders.
-But such searches are slow.
+    * You may scroll/search/limit the display of messages.
+(But such searches are slow.)
 * Code the display/manipulation of a single mail message.
     * You may view the first screen-ful of a message.
 If it is text/plain.
     * Once viewed a message is marked as read.